crcn/tandem-old/packages/tandem-app/README.md

 - [ ] FIX ALL OUTSTANDING BUGS.
 	- [ ] use aerial-browser-sandbox for testing dom renderer
+  - [ ] take tests from prev versions of Tandem

 - [ ] native elements pane